daveharshpro/IncuByteAssessment/README.md

 # Incubyte QA Assessment Submission

+## Update

+I have updated the sheets because I misunderstood the assignment, I thought that I had to do the comparision between **BDD-Approach and **Traditional-Approach so that's why I excluded a few columns (Mentioned below).

+I have added following columns:
+1. **Test-Steps
+2. **Pre-Conditions
+3. **Test-Data

 Thank you for providing me the opportunity to participate in the selection process for the **QA** role.
 I have completed the assessment as per the provided guidelines.
 Below is an overview of the submission:

 ## Deliverables